-- Permission can be given by Traffic & Highway Services for disc-parking or an unloading bay to be suspended, in which case warning signs are put out and parking/unloading is not allowed between the signs for the duration of time specified on the signs.
+- Permission can be given by Traffic & Highway Services for approved or disc parking or an unloading bay to be suspended, in which case warning signs are put out and parking is not allowed between the signs for the duration of time specified on the signs.

 - Parking is only suspended if absolutely necessary, for reasons such as to allow work to be carried out on that road, to allow removal lorries to park, or to allow loading or unloading.